exonum/exonum-doc/src/advanced/consensus/requests.md

 the requested info is obtained, node deletes `RequestState` for the corresponding request.

+Also for each sent request the node sets timeout.
+The timeout is implemented as a message to this node itself.
+This message is queued and processed when it reaches its queue.
+Timeout deletion means deletion from the message queue.

 ### Getting any consensus message from a bigger height

 - Update info about the height of blockchain on the corresponding node.